sahilrajput03/sahilrajput03/thoughts-principles.md

 After-college is way more important anyway.
 That's where life really begins! ~ Eric

 For he is fool, who knows only the truth but not the difference between the lies and the truth. ~ Krishan (=> Arjun)

+It is not right to seek revenge everytime but it is no right to forgive every time either. ~ Draupadi (=> Arjun)